im-smuze/mypage/content/publication/COLING2022_Cross_modal_Contrastive_Attention_Model_for_Medical_Report_Generation/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *The 29th International Conference on Computational Linguistics (COLING)* Oral
+publication: In *The 29th International Conference on Computational Linguistics (COLING)* (pp. 2388-2397) Oral
 # publication_short: In *ICW*

 abstract: 'Medical report automatic generation has gained increasing interest recently as a way to help radiologists write reports more efficiently.
 However, this image-to-text task is rather challenging due to the typical data biases: 1) Normal physiological structures dominate the images, with only tiny abnormalities; 2) Normal descriptions accordingly dominate the reports.
 Existing methods have attempted to solve these problems, but they neglect to exploit useful information from similar historical cases.
 In this paper, we propose a novel Cross-modal Contrastive Attention (CMCA) model to capture both visual and semantic information from similar cases, with mainly two modules: a Visual Contrastive Attention Module for refining the unique abnormal regions compared to the retrieved case images; a Cross-modal Attention Module for matching the positive semantic information from the case reports.
 Extensive experiments on two widely-used benchmarks, IU X-Ray and MIMIC-CXR, demonstrate that the proposed model outperforms the state-of-the-art methods on almost all metrics.
 Further analyses also validate that our proposed model is able to improve the reports with more accurate abnormal findings and richer descriptions.'